mesqueeb/vuex-easy-firestore/docs/query-data.md

 dispatch('pokemon/fetchAndAdd')
 ```

-Of course, just like the Firebase SDK, you can also use a `where` filter to retrieve eg. all water Pokémon.
-(Read more on [where filters](#where-orderby-filters) down below)
+Of course, just like the Firebase SDK, you can also use a `where` clause to retrieve eg. all water Pokémon.
+(Read more on [where clauses](#where-orderby-clauses) down below)

 ```js
 dispatch('pokemon/fetchAndAdd', {where: [['type', '==', 'water']]})